-Above: The house is approximately 1,524 square feet and divided into two volumes: one for living, the other for sleeping, positioned on either side of the courtyard.
+Above: The house is approximately 1,524 square feet and divided into two volumes: one for living, shown here, the other for sleeping, positioned on either side of the courtyard.
 The open-plan kitchen, dining, living wing features exposed wood beams and wood-fiber cement blocks, also known as wood wool and excelsior (and typically used as insulation), that add texture and pattern to the soaring space.
 “We chose it because it’s good for sound and insulation,” the architects tell us.
 “When a room is humid, the material absorbs humidity and when a room is dry, it discharges humidity.”

 Above: All-stainless components, including storage cabinets, lend the kitchen a cohesive look.
 They were sourced from Maruzen, a Japanese professional-use kitchen supply company.
 The industrial vibe is warmed by a floor of wide-board oak.

 Above: A simple, industrial stair of steel and larch plywood leads to the open second floor.

 Above: The space is used as a home office.

 Above: Located next to the kitchen, the family’s lone bathroom is long and narrow.
 A curtain cleverly divides the sink and toilet from the bathing area.
 The wide enameled-steel sink is a Toto design made for lab use.
 The bathtub is by Kaldewei; it’s an inset model that the architects chose to expose and support on steel legs.
 In lieu of tiling, the walls are constructed of waterproof FRP (fiber-reinforced plastic) panels treated with a top coat of white paint.